PrinsFrank/php-geo-svg/README.md

 ## Why this package?

 When searching for high quality SVG's for [my blog](https://prinsfrank.nl/countries), I ran into the issue that all SVG's where either too low quality, heavily polluted with unnecessary elements by the tool they were generated with, or in the wrong projection.
+This package provides the flexibility to generate maps manually or from geojson files, which are more readily available.

 ## Features